ErgoCreate/ergocreate.github.io/_posts/2025-09-03-CheckBox.md

 {: .prompt-info }

-> This section only details the new or modified features.
-All other parameters inherit from the base Kivy widget and can be found in the [official Kivy documentation](https://kivy.org/doc/stable).
+> This page only details the new or modified features.
+All other parameters inherit from the base Kivy widgets and can be found in the [official Kivy documentation](https://kivy.org/doc/stable).